Course Structure and Methodology

 - To understand the battlefield of the Mind

 - To explore and understand the area of deliverance

 Aim:This course will introduce you to effective methods of studying and interpreting the Bible both for devotional and teaching purposes.
 It will lead you to an understanding of the Bible in its original setting and its message for today.
 Course content:

 - Methods of interpretation

 - Teaching the Bible

-- This subject will challenge students to build their lives and ministry on biblical ethical principles.
-They will examine the Biblical ethical framework and understand its essential difference from secular approach to human life and behavior.
+This subject will challenge students to build their lives and ministry on biblical ethical principles.
+They will examine the Biblical ethical framework and understand its essential difference from secular approach to human life and behaviour.

 - To explore the meaning of Christian ethics in society.

 - To compare and contrast Christian ethics v secular ethics.

 - To apply ethics to personal life and ministry.
 War v passivism.